 Participate in the Texas Data Repository

-Institutions interested in participating in the Texas Data Repository must be an institution of higher learning in Texas and a member of the Texas Digital Library.
+Institutions interested in participating in the Texas Data Repository must be an institution of higher learning and a member of the Texas Digital Library.
 To find out more about membership opportunities, please see the Membership section of our website.

 If your TDL member institution decides to participate, all faculty, staff, and students at your institution will be able to deposit their datasets.
 Anyone may view or download datasets in the Texas Data Repository, but only individuals from a participating TDL member institution may deposit datasets.